Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-login/README.md

         // check if the username is in the blacklist if (values.controls['username'].value === 'invalidUsername') {
+            this.alfrescologin.addCustomFormError('username', 'the
-            this.alfrescologin.addCustomError('username', 'the username is in blacklist');
+            username is in blacklist');
             event.preventDefault();
         }
     }